 You could opt to include a logo on shirts for example, just to create a unifying element between different uniforms and create a sense of unity among your staff.

-In certain businesses, you might want to go further, using various accessories, like ties, scarves, badges, etc. to really help differentiate your staff from your competitors.
+In certain businesses, you might want to go further, using various accessories, like ties, scarves, ID cards and branded lanyards that help differentiate your staff from your competitors.

 Achieving different looks comes from using different styles of garment.
 You can opt for something more plain and simple for an elegant professional look, or use something with a bold detail to create a statement look for your team.